sameday-courier/woocommerce-plugin/readme.txt

 = Creating an AWB =

 The AWB is the transport document, created by Sameday, in order to process your transport order.

-Assuming that you registered an order in your platform and the shipping method is through Sameday:

 * Go to the order page
 * Click on the button `Generate AWB`